IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

-* In TaikoJiro, all notechart objects past the judgment timing keep a constant velocity even when `#BPMCHANGE` commands are used in BMS scrolling modes.
+* In TaikoJiro, all notechart objects past the judgment timing and all earlier defined notechart objects (?) become in the normal scrolling mode (with `#SCROLL 1` applied if `#BMSCROLL` is used).
+Such objects keep a constant velocity even when `#BPMCHANGE` commands are used in BMS scrolling modes.
 This behavior can be utilized for creating bar drumroll notes which stretch when reaching the judgment timing.

 ### `#PAPAMAMA`